logo

 3. Complete postdoctoral supervised experience, if necessary.

-Prospective licensees in Washington must complete at least 3,300 hours of supervised experience to be eligible for licensure.
-At least 300 of these hours must be completed during the doctoral practicum and 1,500 hours must be completed during the doctoral internship.
-The rest of the required experience (up to 1,500 hours) may be completed either via r an optional pre-internship during the doctoral program, or, if all supervised hours are not completed by the time the doctoral degree is complete, the rest can be completed through postdoctoral supervised experience.
-The rules for obtaining supervised postdoctoral experience can be found here.
+Prospective psychologists in Washington must complete at least 3,300 hours of supervised experience to be eligible for licensure.
+At least 300 of these hours must be completed during the doctoral practicum and 1,500 hours during the doctoral internship.
+The rest of the required experience (up to 1,500 hours) may be completed during an optional pre-internship during the doctoral program or if all supervised hours are not completed by the time the doctoral degree is complete, the rest can be completed through postdoctoral supervised experience.
+The rules for obtaining supervised postdoctoral experience can be found on the Washington state legislature website.

-Once you have completed the required supervised experience, you can submit an application to the Department of Health.
-The application can be completed online or by mail that you will need to print and mail.
-During this step, you will need to pay an application fee of $206.
-As part of your application, you’ll have to answer personal data questions
+Once you have completed the required supervised experience, you can apply to the Department of Health.
+The application can be completed online or by mail.
+As part of your application, you’ll have to answer personal data questions and provide an application fee of $206.

 5. Pass the Washington psychology licensing exams.

-After your application has been reviewed by the Department of Health, they will notify you when you are approved to take the licensing examinations required to obtain your license.
+After the Department of Health has reviewed your application, they will notify you when you are approved to take the licensing examinations required to obtain your license.

 The first exam you will need to take is the Examination for Professional Practice in Psychology (EPPP), a national exam that assesses psychology knowledge across a variety of domains.
 The EPPP consists of 225 multiple-choice questions, and to pass the exam you will need to obtain a scaled score of at least 500.